Past Events

 Birds Hill Triathlon

-Triple Threat Triathlon Club is excited to host the first outdoor triathlon of the 2024 Triathlon Manitoba season, and it’s the first Provincial Championship and World Qualifier too!
+Triple Threat Triathlon Club is excited to host the first outdoor triathlon of the 2025 Triathlon Manitoba season.

 Events to choose from: